alexdu25/PigzJ/README.md

 # PigzJ - Parallel Implementation Gzip Java
-Java implementation of pigz, a multithreaded Gzip, project for UCLA CS 131
+Java implementation of pigz, a multithreaded Gzip

 Pigz is a multithreaded version of Gzip that is implemented in C. We want to emulate this using Java.